molgenis/capice/README.md

 using the CAPICE model.

 ### UNIX like systems
-__Note: performance of CAPICE has been tested on Python 3.8, 3.9 and 3.10.
+__Note: performance of CAPICE has been tested on Python 3.10.
 Performance on other Python versions is not guaranteed.__

 1. Download and installation